wendehals/bricks-cli/README.md

 ## bricks Commands

-    bricks is a command line interface to the Rebrickable.com API.
-It enables you to access the Rebrickable database to retrieve for example a list of all bricks of a certain set or user specific brick collections.
+    bricks is a command line interface to the rebrickable.com API.
+It enables you to access the Rebrickable database to retrieve for example a list of all parts of a certain set or user specific part collections.

-    bricks is also able to merge, sort, add, or subtract collections of bricks to new collections.
+    bricks is also able to merge, sort, add, or subtract collections of parts to new collections.

     Usage: